-• Supervision Agreement Document: Supervision agreements must be signed prior to the accrual of SPE hours per CCR \$1387(b)(10).
+• Supervision Agreement Document: Supervision agreements must be signed prior to the accrual of SPE hours per CCR §1387(b)(10).
 We complete the California Board of Psychology Supervision Agreement on the first day of internship (and as one of the first tasks of internship) with the Training Director serving as the Primary Supervisor.

 Once interns select their primary supervisor for the year, a new agreement is completed.
-We provide interns with an original signed supervision agreement, send one copy to their home institution, and keep two signed originals in their intern file.
+At the end of the year, interns are provided with an original signed copy, a signed copy is put in the signed envelope we provide for you to send to the Board of Psychology once you apply for licensure, and two signed originals are retained in their intern file.
+Additionally, the intern's home institution receives electronic copies of these signed supervision agreements.

-• Supervisor Requirements: Primary supervisors must be a psychologist licensed by the California Board of Psychology (CCR \$1387.1) and have completed a six-hour course in supervision every two calendar years (CCR \$1387.1(b)).
+Supervisor Requirements: Primary supervisors must be a psychologist licensed by the California Board of Psychology (CCR \$1387.1) and have completed a six-hour course in supervision every two calendar years (CCR \$1387.1(b)).
 All supervisors must be employed by Pacific and available to the intern 100% of the time the intern is accruing SPE (CCR \$1387(b)(6)).
-To be in compliance with California Law, the primary supervisor provides a minimum of one hour of direct, individual, face-to-face supervision each week during which the trainee accrues hours and the trainee receives supervision 10% of the total of hours worked each week (CCR \$1387(b)(4)).
+To be in compliance with California Law, the primary supervisor provides a minimum of one hour of direct, individual, face-to-face (including virtual) supervision each week during which the trainee accrues hours and the trainee receives supervision 10% of the total of hours worked each week (CCR \$1387(b)(4)).
 To be in compliance with the APA Standards of Accreditation (Standard II.C.3.b-c) interns must receive at least four (4) hours of supervision each week, with at least two (2) hours per week of individual supervision during the course of the internship year.